Fantomas42/django-blog-zinnia/docs/compatibility.rst

 =============

-Zinnia tries to fit a maximum to the Django's standards to gain in readability and to be always present when the version 3.4.2 will be here. :)
+Zinnia tries to fit a maximum to the Django's standards to gain in readability and to be always present when the version 3.4.2 of Django will be here. :)

-Predicting the future is a good thing, because it will be soon.
+Predicting the future is a good thing, because it's coming soon.
-Actually Zinnia is designed to handle the 1.2.x version and will reach the release 1.5 easily without major changes.
+Actually Zinnia is designed to handle the 1.3.x version and will reach the release 1.5 easily without major changes.

 http://docs.djangoproject.com/en/dev/internals/deprecation/